Eucharist

 In the Diocese of Phoenix, children who are already BAPTIZED normally prepare for 1st Reconciliation in 2nd grade and 1st Communion and Confirmation in the 3rd grade.
 This is known as RESTORED ORDER and is different from most other dioceses where children are confirmed when they are older.

-Preparation for the sacrament of First Communion based on age of the child:
+Preparation for the sacrament of First Communion based on age of the person: